kubewarden/kubewarden.io/content/blog/2022/07/verify-signatures-with-gha-and-prefix.md

 date: 2022-07-14
 ---

-With the latest Kubewarden release v1.1.0 and the latest release of the [verify-image-signatures](https://github.com/kubewarden/verify-image-signatures) policy, it's now possible to use `GithubActions` or `KeylessPrefix` for verifying images.
+With the latest releases of Kubewarden v1.1.0 and the [verify-image-signatures](https://github.com/kubewarden/verify-image-signatures) policy, it's now possible to use `GithubActions` or `KeylessPrefix` for verifying images.
 Read our previous [blog post](https://www.kubewarden.io/blog/2022/05/verifying-image-signatures/) if you want to learn more about